THE FRINGE ORGANIZATION

 - Festival promotion to the community and the press

-- Ticket sales through online, phone, and central box offices
+- Ticket sales through online, phone, and other digital box offices

 - Artist support through free workshops pre-festival